 Take a Deep Breath: Healing with Oxygen

-Somewhere in northern California, a tiny dog is still prancing around on four paws thanks to hyperbaric oxygen therapy (HBOT).
+Somewhere in northern California, a tiny dog is still prancing around on four paws thanks to Healing with Oxygen therapy (HBOT).
 Unbeknownst to the dog’s owner, a piece of string had become wrapped around his paw, hidden in the dog’s dense fur.

 As circulation in the paw slowed down, skin and tissue began to slough off.
 By the time the owner realized what was happening, the paw was in such bad shape that the little dog’s vet, understandably, recommended amputation.
 The owner, however, wanted to try to save it.
 After a strict regimen of cleaning and dressing changes failed to promote significant improvement, the dog was referred for HBOT treatment.